datacraft-dsc/starfish-java/src/test/resources/examples/BundleCreation.md

 Creation and Testing an Bundle Asset
 ============================

-Asset in Strafish can be of any of the 3 types :
+Asset Can be of threw types :
-    -Data Asset
+    - Data Asset
-    -Operation Asset
+    - Operation Asset
-    -Bundle Asset
+    - Bundle Asset

+To create a new Bundle Asset user need to do below mention steps:

 Creating a new Ocean instance
 -----------------------------
-First import the main starfish ocean library, and the logging library Ocean ocean=Ocean.connect();
+First import the main starfish ocean library:
+  Ocean ocean=Ocean.connect();

 Creating  an Account Instance: